Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 kubectl patch service web -p '{"spec": {"type": "ClusterIP"}}'
 ```

-Deploy a new Ingress for the web UI.
+Deploy a new Ingress to place in front of the `web` Service.
+Notice there is a special `annotations` entry for `kubernetes.azure.com/tls-cert-keyvault-uri` which points back to our self-signed certificate that was uploaded to Azure Key Vault.

 ```bash
 kubectl apply -f - <<EOF